atharaq/atharaq.github.io/calc-2-s26/lesson6.md

 # Upcoming

-Be sure to submit your problem presentation on VoiceThread by **Monday, February 13**.

-There is also MyOpenMath homework due **Monday, February 20**.
+There is MyOpenMath homework due **next Friday, February 20**.
 Try and do a little bit of each over the next few days, so that you don't have to worry about catching up on a lot of things by next week.

 ## Exam 1 Practice Problems